 Extra recycling is always accepted if it is left out with your blue-lidded bin on your collection day in a sturdy container.
 Extra waste with your grey bin is not accepted.

-Visit our Recycling Centres page to see what can be recycled at your nearest neighbourhood recycling bank, as well as what can be taken to the Household Waste Recycling Centres (tips/dumps) and when.
-As of 1 April 2019, the Hemel Hempstead HWRC will switch to its summer opening hours of 10am - 6pm.
+Visit our Recycling Centres page to see what can be recycled at your nearest neighbourhood recycling bank, as well as what can be taken to the recycling centres and when.
+As of 1 April 2021, the Hemel Hempstead recycling centre will switch to its summer opening hours of 10am - 6pm.

 You might also want to make use of our Bulky Waste Collection Service.